domlen2003/domlen2003/README.md

 - 💻 I'm currently working on the [Notabot-System][notabotWeb]!
 - I'm seemingly one of the few that really like Java (tho Kotlin is better)
-- Currently learning C#, GRPC and Golang
+- Currently learning Rust, Svelte and Tailwind

 ## Connect with me: